aak-94/Preprocessing_datasets_for_YOLOV5/README.md

 This pipline has been tested with the datasets for [object detection](https://data.mendeley.com/datasets/5ty2wb6gvg/1)
 ## Usage
 - download the repo
-- specify the paths of datasets in the datasets.json file
+- specify the paths of datasets containnig images and xml labels in the datasets.json file
 - specify the desired img size in the datasets.json file
 - run the file intial_filter.py